When in the City Of Nawabs - Things To Do in Lucknow

 Ambedkar Park

-Named after the famous Dr B. R. Ambedkar, this spectacular park is another jewel in Gomti Nagar and is one of the most expensive ones in terms of construction.
+Named after the renowned Dr B. R. Ambedkar, this spectacular park in Gomti Nagar is considered one of the most remarkable tourist attractions in Lucknow and is among the most expensive parks ever constructed in the region.

-The park is adorned by beautiful columns, stones, and elephant statues.
-Some important highlights of the park are the Ambedkar Stupa (sanctum), Sangrahalaya (historical centre), Gallery, Pratibimb Sthal (passage) and Drishya Sthal (vantage point).
+The park is beautifully adorned with grand columns, polished stone structures, and impressive elephant statues.
+Key highlights include the Ambedkar Stupa (sanctum), Sangrahalaya (historical centre), Gallery, Pratibimb Sthal (passage), and Drishya Sthal (vantage point), making it a significant cultural and architectural landmark in the city.

 sikander bagh , The Piccadily Lucknow, Places to see in Lucknow